 Scientific findings confirm that human beings are more complex and orderly than even the galaxies.
 Cosmologists assert also that, even if only one living being would exist in the Universe, the multiplicity of stars and galaxies would still have to contribute with their complex, life-creating process and sustaining properties.
 The saying is that living beings are made of star stuff.

 Physical sciences confirmed that the qualitative progress in the order of any particular physical system (that is also the basis of biology), is always ‘rolling’ from a higher energy order down to a lower energy order.
 They also claim that the most characteristic properties (i.e. the essence), of a human being represent the highest order of life form among living beings in nature.

-Extrapolating from this, human beings could not have their explanation for their higher order of existence acquired from a lower order of animal evolution.
-However, there are two schools of thought regarding the origin of species:
+Extrapolating from this, human beings could not have their explanation for their higher order of existence acquired from a lower order of plant and animal evolution.
+However, there are two schools of thought regarding the origin of species:-

 The first theory maintains the ‘changelessness’ of species, and declares that one lower order of species does not develop into a higher order.
 Each species while diversify by varieties, clings to its essential type, which it retains permanently.
 They reason also that no living organism or a living being will ever display suicidal tendency to destroy itself for the sake of a future and an essentially superior living being that may eventually take its place.

 Since that which is superior, can account for what is inferior, but not the other way around.
 At any rate, this theory advocates implicitly the irreversibility of the Law of Entropy.

 The second theory declares that superior species evolved or ‘descended’ from inferior species.
 This theory is more generally, but less accurately known as the ‘evolution of species’, where the fittest survive.
 Although this theory is popular and accepted by modern science, but it is still remaining only a scientific hypothesis.